kaaproject/kaa/Getting-started/index.md

 <br>

 > **NOTE:** By running your Kaa Sandbox instance on AWS EC2 you may incur the associated charges.
-> Make sure you have reviewed and understood the current EC2 charging plans before proceeding with the installation.
+> Make sure you have reviewed and understood the current EC2 charging plans before proceeding with the deployment.

 To launch the Kaa Sandbox on AWS EC2, do the following: